-- 1. The SFY2006-07 Executive Budget created two special Empire Zone designations qualified investment projects (QUIPs) and significant capital investment projects (SCIPs).
+- The SFY2006-07 Executive Budget created two special Empire Zone designations qualified investment projects (QUIPs) and significant capital investment projects (SCIPs).
 Taxpayers eligible for these designations are subject to more beneficial EZ-ITC, EZ-EIC, and EZ wage credit refund rules and may qualify for extended benefit periods for the QEZE credits.
-For more details, see Appendix D, Changes in 2006-07 State Budget Year. - 2.
+For more details, see the Changes in 2006-07 State Budget Year section in Appendix B. - 2.
 To be eligible for the alternative fuels credit, property initially must have been qualified for the federal clean-fuel deduction under Internal Revenue Code (IRC) section 179A.
 Federal legislation converting the deduction to a credit necessitated an amendment to the New York credit.
 Qualified property must be eligible for the federal credit under IRC section 30C. - 3.
 The 2010-11 Executive Budget made several changes to this credit, including extending eligibility to independent films and adding additional qualification requirements.
-For complete details, see Appendix D, Changes in 2010-11 State Budget Year. - 4.
+For complete details, see the Changes in 2010-11 State Budget Year section in Appendix B. - 4.
 Prior to tax years beginning on or after January 1, 2008, the credit rate was 10 percent.

-Appendix B: Credit Provisions Effective for Tax Years After the 2008 Tax Liability Year
+Credit Provisions Effective for Tax Years After the 2009 Tax Liability Year

-Appendix B describes the tax credits that were available to taxpayers for periods following the 2008 tax year.
+This section describes the tax credits that were available to taxpayers for periods following the 2009 tax liability year.
 Although these tax credits are generally available in the year in which this report is produced, final data is not yet available due to filing extensions, fiscal year considerations, and verification and processing procedures.